*TRIGGER WARNING This article contains information about sexual assault which may be triggering.*

 It's also time to talk about abolishing the Sheriff's office as an elected position once and for all.
 The combination of these harassment charges with the start of former Sheriff John Green's bribery trial this month provides the perfect opening for that conversation.

-First things first: Let's turn up the heat on Sheriff Williams to step aside unless and until he's cleared of these sexual harassment accusations.
+First things first: Let's turn up the heat on Sheriff Williams to step aside.
 The more signatures we get, the more elected officials in City Council and the state delegation will have to come off the sidelines.

 Sign and share this petition to demand Williams step aside